-Let’s face it, kratom isn’t cheap and, depending on the dose you need, a month’s supply can cost you quite a bit.
+Let’s face it, kratom isn’t cheap, and depending on the dose you need, a month’s supply can cost you quite a bit.
 Therefore, some users may be tempted to choose a cheaper product.

-So, if you suddenly discover your kratom not working and you’ve ruled out all the possible reasons for it being kratom tolerance, chances are that you’ve purchased fake kratom.
+So, if you suddenly discover your kratom is not working and you’ve ruled out all the possible reasons for it being kratom tolerance, chances are that you’ve purchased fake kratom.

 Why You Shouldn’t Buy Cheap Kratom